On the standard $L$-function for $GSp_{2n} \times GL_1$ and algebraicity of symmetric fourth $L$-values for $GL_2$: Introduction

 The above formula can be reformulated in a classical language, which takes a similar form to \eqref{garrpullback} and involves functions $F(Z)$ and $E_{k,N}^\chi(Z, s)$ that correspond to $\phi$ and $E^{\chi}( - ,s,f)$ respectively.
 In fact $F$ and $E_{k,N}^\chi( - , s)$ are (scalar-valued) smooth modular forms of weight $k$ (and degrees $n$ and $2n$ respectively) with respect to suitable congruence subgroups.
 We refer the reader to Theorem \ref{classical-integral-repn} for the full classical statement.
 In all previously proved classical pullback formulas \cite{bochsatyama, takayanagi93, takayanagi95} for $L(s, \pi \boxtimes \chi)$ with $\pi_\infty$ a general discrete series representation, the analogues of $F$ and $E_{k,N}^\chi( - , s)$ were vector-valued objects; in contrast, our formula involves only scalar-valued functions.
 This is a key point of the present work.

 We hope that our pullback formula will be useful for arithmetic applications beyond what we pursue in this paper.
 A particularly fruitful direction might be towards congruence primes and the Bloch-Kato conjecture, extending work of Agarwal, Berger, Brown, Klosin, and others.
+Initial steps towards this application have already been made by us in \cite{PSS19} where we build upon the results of this paper, and prove $p$-integrality and cuspidality of pullbacks of the Eisenstein series $E_{k,N}^\chi(Z, s)$.
+It also seems worth mentioning here the recent work of Zheng Liu \cite{Liuthesis} who uses the doubling method for vector-valued Siegel modular forms and constructs a $p$-adic $L$-function.